pnp/proxy-samples/templates/README-template.md

 <!--
 This is how you want the sample to appear in the samples browser.
 When naming your sample, try to give it a friendly name that describes what it does.
-Avoid using terms like `Microsoft 365 Developer Proxy` and `sample` -- because that's what all the samples in this repo are all about.
+Avoid using terms like `Dev Proxy` and `sample` -- because that's what all the samples in this repo are all about.

 GOOD 👍:
   Simulating throttling on Microsoft Graph
 BAD 👎:
   throttling-microsoft-graph
-  Preset to configure simulating throttling on Microsoft Graph using Microsoft 365 Developer Proxy -->
+  Preset to configure simulating throttling on Microsoft Graph using Dev Proxy -->

 ## Summary